acorderob/sd-webui-prompt-postprocessor/README.md

 * **Clean up around extra network tags**: removes spaces around them.
 * **Merge attention modifiers (weights) when possible**: it merges attention modifiers when possible (merges into one, multiplying their values).
 Only merges individually nested modifiers.
 * **Remove extra spaces**: removes other unnecessary spaces.

+Please note that ComfyUI does not support the BREAK and AND constructs, but the related settings are kept in that UI.

 ### Content removal settings